 No one writes after they die.
-This simple fact is the foundation of the so-called “historical layering principle”, which requires SSA authors to bear this fact in mind, and expressly take account of this fact in finalizing their writing for publication.
-That no one writes after death is the factual summary of historical layering as a principle of reference style, and the SSA Style Sheet is so far the only style sheet that takes this universal fact into explicit account.* The uniqueness of SSA Style for publications, then, is simply the requirement that authors citing sources take not only scholarly but also temporal account of the “historical layers” implicit in their use of others’ writings.
-References historically layered enable the reader to see at a glance the time dimension of the discourse, much as a geologist is able to see in the layers of rock the history of the earth.
-In general, manuscript submissions are expected to be submitted conscientiously prepared in accord with the historical layering principle, and to be complete as far as the scholarly intent and state of the knowledge of a field allows.
-The full version of the Style Sheet is available in The America Journal of Semiotics 4.3–4 (1986), 193–215, and in the Semiotics 1984 Proceedings volume pp. 715–739.
+This simple fact is the foundation of the so-called “historical layering principle”, which requires SSA authors to bear this semiotic truth in mind while finalizing their writing for publication.
+Upon that truth is based the SSA’s principle of reference style as expressed in the SSA Style Sheet, still to this day the only style sheet to uphold that truth explicitly.* Unique to it is the requirement that authors citing sources take not only scholarly but also temporal account of the “historical layers” implicit in their use of others’ writings.
+References historically layered enable readers to see at a glance the time dimension of the discourse, just as geologists see the history of the earth in rock layers.

+Manuscript submissions are expected to be submitted conscientiously prepared in accord with the historical layering principle and to be complete as far as the scholarly intent and state of the knowledge of a field allow.
+The full version of the Style Sheet is available in The American Journal of Semiotics 4.3–4 (1986), 193–215, and in the Semiotics 1984 Proceedings volume pp. 715–739.
 An abbreviated version is provided here.

 * The SSA Style Sheet has been adopted by the University of St. Thomas Center for Thomistic Studies for its publications program and also for the preparation of undergraduate papers, graduate papers, and dissertations: see their PDF.